claremacrae/project_dependencies_viz/README.md

 ## Future exercises

+### Generate .dot files to represent dependencies of your projects

+These .dot files were hand-edited, for demo purposes.
+The intention here is to show how information in one's own build system could be presented in an easily navigable way.

 ### What depends on a particular library?

 At a previous job, I wrote scripts to generate files like this from information in the project build system.
 It had one really useful extra feature, which is that you could also see what targets depended on a given library.